pavinjosdev/lmde-system-recovery/README.md

 # Goals

+- Encrypted root and swap (for hibernation) partitions.
 - Fast incremental snapshots of whole system that can be restored easily in the event of a broken OS.
 - Offsite backup of snapshots that can be restored easily in the event of hardware failure.